 The confidentiality criteria address the protection of confidential information, including, but not limited to, financial documentation, proprietary technologies, customer information, and business plans.

-Long story short, your system should be designed to prevent exposure of protected data to unauthorized entities.
+Long story short, your system should be designed to prevent the exposure of protected data to unauthorized entities.
 Data encryption is a good measure for protecting the confidentiality of your information.

 If your systems store personal information, you’ll need to ensure their privacy.
 Such information includes everything that helps to identify a specific individual—for example, a bank card number or social security number.